 Van Gend en Loos

-An EU Court case stating that treaty articles can be binding without the need for adopting a specific law.
+An EU Court case from 1963 stating that treaty articles can be binding without the need for adopting a specific law.
 This new principle invented by the Court is called „direct effect”.

-The Van Gend & Loos judgment is one of the most important judgments in the development of the Community legal order.
+The Van Gend & Loos judgment and Costa-Enel with primacy of EU-law are the two most important judgments in the development of the Community legal order.

 Links